heatherleaf/korpsearch/README.md

 python build_indexes.py --help
 ```

-The following builds the basic corpus index for the BNC-mini corpus, in the directory `corpora/bnc-mini.corpus/`, which is a compact and efficient representation of the corpus:
+The following builds the basic corpus index for the smallest version of the BNC corpus, in the directory `corpora/bnc-100k.corpus/`, which is a compact and efficient representation of the corpus:
 ```
-python build_indexes.py --corpus corpora/bnc-mini.csv --corpus-index
+python build_indexes.py --corpus corpora/bnc-100k.csv --corpus-index
 ```

-Now you can build inverted indexes for the BNC-mini corpus, for the features `word`, `lemma`, and `pos`.
-All inverted indexes are in the directory `corpora/bnc-mini.indexes/`:
+Now you can build inverted indexes for the corpus, for the features `word`, `lemma`, and `pos`.
+All inverted indexes are in the directory `corpora/bnc-100k.indexes/`:
 ```
-python build_indexes.py --corpus corpora/bnc-mini.csv --features word lemma pos --max-dist 2
+python build_indexes.py --corpus corpora/bnc-100k.csv --features word lemma pos --max-dist 2
 ```

 `--max-dist` tells how many different binary indexes that will be created: it's the maximum adjacent distance between the tokens in the query.
 The default setting is 2.
 If you only want unary indexes you can set `--max-dist` to 0, and if you want mroe control you can use the `--templates` option instead of `--features`.